All Collections

 • Once the report cards are complete, a file download will appear.
 Click on the file to open the report cards.

-💡 Tip from the Otus Team: we highly recommend saving the report card file with a unique name.
+💡 Tip: we highly recommend saving the report card file with a unique name.
 Saving it with a unique name will allow you to reference the report in the future.

 • If the student's report card has an odd number of pages, there will be a blank page that follows.
 Blank pages are there to allow for double-sided printing.
 This is so two student's report cards don't appear back to back on the same piece of paper if double-sided printing is desired.